 Do I need a TOEFL or IELTS score to apply to the program?

-No. While fluency in English is required, shortlisted candidates will only need to demonstrate fluency during a Skype interview and through their written submissions.
+No. While fluency in English is required, shortlisted candidates will only need to demonstrate fluency during the application process.

-If I went to the Crossroads program last year can I go again this year?
+If I attended the Crossroads program in the past, can I go again this year?